Yang94J/SoundVault/README.md

 - Easy Login : Web2 Auth is also intergrated to ease the login for web3 newcomers.
 This can reduce the threshold and help the community grow.
 - Web2 Interaction Experience : Fluent and Smooth

+## Future Plans

+Our goal is to continue developing and improving MusicVault as a decentralized music platform to empower creators and fans in the music industry.

+- Build a strong community: Engage with users, influencers to create a community around the platform.
+Provide opportunities for users to share feedback and ideas, and actively incorporate their input into future developments.
+- Expand partnerships: Collaborate with other companies and organizations in the music industry to expand the reach and impact of the platform.
+This can include streaming services, music festivals, and more.
+- Develop new features: Continuously innovate and add new features to the platform to keep users engaged and attract new ones.
+This can include things like advanced analytics, social features, and more.
+- Increase marketing efforts: Develop a strong marketing strategy to raise awareness of the platform and attract new users.
+This can include digital marketing, influencer partnerships, and more.
+- Embrace new technologies: Stay up-to-date with the latest technologies and trends in the music industry, and incorporate them into the platform to provide users with the best possible experience.
+This can include things like AI music composition, and more.

 ## Design

 The initial design is shown below :